Heatmiser: Disbandment

 After Heatmiser's breakup, Smith and Lash "didn't talk for a couple years," Lash said, but they reconnected in London in 1999, as Smith toured for XO at the height of his post-Oscars fame, with Coomes in [his] backing band.
 And Gust had a new project, No. 2, that brought Smith and Lash together again.
 "We hung out a little bit when he was working on the first No. 2 record.
 I started to get a feeling like, 'Oh, you know, even if it wasn't Heatmiser...'
 It was fun to think about the possibility of maybe doing something with him.
 So it was hard when that door was closed."

 Gust went on to play in the band No. 2.
 Coomes carried on as half of Quasi, as well as working as a guest musician and producer for other bands, including Built to Spill, Sleater-Kinney, and Bugskull.
-Lash currently keeps himself busy as a producer.
+Lash worked as a producer.
 He produced the first two albums by The Dandy Warhols and he helped with the production of Death Cab for Cutie's first two studio albums (Something About Airplanes and We Have the Facts and We're Voting Yes).
 Peterson teaches anthropology at Michigan State University.
 Smith went on to a successful solo career before his death on October 21, 2003.

-Neil Gust recalled that the last time that he saw Elliott Smith, in 2002, Smith said he wanted to make another Heatmiser record.
+Gust has said that the last time that he saw Smith, in 2002, Smith said he wanted to make another Heatmiser record.
 The pair recorded just one new song together, "Who's Behind the Door?"
 Gust recalled how "Who's Behind the Door?" came together in the studio and how that was the last session he shared with Smith before his passing in 2003:

 "Who's Behind the Door?" was one of four new songs No. 2 played on what turned out to be our final tour.
 Elliott came to our show in L.A. at The Troubadour and offered to record us at the studio he was putting together for himself [New Monkey Studio] in the Valley.
 We showed up, tracked the basics for two songs in one day, then Jim [Talstra] and John [Moen] packed up and headed back to Portland.
 I stayed for what I thought was going to be a couple days of overdubs.
 Instead, I was there for two weeks trying to finish one song.
 Elliott finished the mix long after I returned to Portland in order to keep my job, but I didn't hear it until after he died.
 This recording session was the last time I saw him.